dannyvankooten/www.dannyvankooten.com/_posts/2015-02-15-one-million-downloads-mailchimp-wordpress.markdown

 - personal
 ---

-Last Friday was a day of many milestones [Mailchimp for WordPress](https://www.mc4wp.com), which is by far my biggest WordPress plugin.
+Last Friday was a day of many milestones for [Mailchimp for WordPress](https://www.mc4wp.com), which is by far my most popular WordPress plugin.

 The plugin experienced some crazy growth since its first release, less than 2 years ago.

 #### 1.000.000 downloads
+Just a little over a year ago [the plugin was still at 100.000 downloads](https://dannyvankooten.com/100-000-plugin-downloads-6-months-Mailchimp-wordpress/).

-At _exactly midnight UTC_ the plugin was downloaded for the **millionth time**.
+At _exactly midnight UTC last Friday_ the plugin was downloaded for the **millionth time**.

+Someone managed to grab a screenshot of it and sent it to me.

 ![1 million!](https://res.cloudinary.com/dannyvankooten/image/upload/v1423979927/1milliondownloads_a4fnqp.jpg)

 Wow.

-In retrospect, just a little over a year ago [the plugin was still at 100.000 downloads](https://dannyvankooten.com/100-000-plugin-downloads-6-months-Mailchimp-wordpress/).

 #### 10.000+ downloads in 24 hours

+Just last Friday alone, the plugin was downloaded a staggering 12.000 times.

-While this is mostly due to people updating the plugin to the latest version, it is certainly a milestone I looked forward to.
+While this is mostly due to people updating the plugin to the latest version, it is certainly a milestone I looked forward to and am really proud of.

-Last Friday, the plugin was downloaded a staggering 12.000 times.

 #### 20 most popular plugins of all-time

+Another milestone.
 Not sure how long this has been the case but Mailchimp for WordPress is now featured on the ["Most Popular" plugins sidebar on WordPress.org](https://wordpress.org/plugins/) as #17.

 #### More numbers

 We did a post on the [Mailchimp for WordPress Blog listing some numbers on the plugin](https://www.mc4wp.com/blog/one-million-downloads/).

-I'm delighted to have reached those milestones and eager to continue this amazing journey.
+I'm delighted to have reached those milestones and eager to continue improving the plugin so it can be more useful for you all.
+So please, continue downloading the plugin, send me your feedback, leave a plugin review, write about the plugin.
+Any of those things would make me really, really happy.

-A huge **thank  you** to all  plugin users for making this possible!